susestudio/studio-help/200_create/145_update-scenarios.md

 6. Create a patch in SLMS for your appliance.
 7. Update the registered appliance.

-If you need more information, refer to the separate [SLMS documentation](https://www.suse.com/documentation/slms1/).
+For more information, refer to the separate
+[SLMS documentation](https://www.suse.com/documentation/slms1/).